 Depending on the circumstances, the Organiser reserves the right to take the following actions, without the Participant being entitled to claim any compensation:

-Unilaterally and automatically terminate the participation contract in the event of the Participant’s partial or total non-performance of the provisions of the Regulations, the Exhibitors’ Technical Manual, the participation contract and/or the insurance policies that the Organiser has taken out on behalf of the Exhibitors;
+• Unilaterally and automatically terminate the participation contract in the event of the Participant’s partial or total non-performance of the provisions of these Rules, the Exhibitors’ Technical Manual, the relevant participation contract and/or the insurance policies that the Organiser has taken out on behalf of the Exhibitors;

-Order the immediate closure and then the taking down of the stand and/or the immediate expulsion of the Participant from the event venue;
+• Order the immediate closure and then the taking down of the stand and/or assigned location and/or the immediate expulsion of the Participant from the event venue;

 These sanctions may be imposed without prejudice to legal action the Organiser may initiate to assert its rights and claim damages on the grounds of the Participant’s breach of contract.

-The Participant shall be liable for expenses incurred in connection with the Organiser’s actions (in particular, bailiff’s costs, costs associated with taking down the stand, etc.).
+The Participant shall be liable for expenses incurred in connection with the Organiser’s actions to enforce the terms of these Rules and/or the Contract Documents against the Participant (in particular, bailiff’s costs, costs associated with taking down the stand, etc.).

-In the event any of the above provisions is held to be void, such provision shall be severed from the agreement without affecting the validity of the other provisions of the Regulations.
+In the event any of the above provisions is held to be void or unenforceable, such provision shall be severed from the agreement without affecting the validity of the other provisions of these Rules.

-These Regulations and the participation contract, which are an adhesion contract, the insurance policies that the Organiser has taken out on behalf of the Exhibitors and the Exhibitors’ Technical Manual are governed by French law.
+These Rules and the participation contract, which are a contract of adhesion, the insurance policies that the Organiser has taken out on behalf of the Exhibitors and the Exhibitors’ Technical Manual are governed by French law.

 The French versions thereof, which the Participant acknowledges it has read (and which are available on the event’s website and/or upon written request from the Organiser) are the only versions binding the parties, which the parties expressly acknowledge.

 The Participant undertakes to seek an amicable resolution with the Organiser before initiating legal action before the competent courts.
-THE PARTIES EXPRESSLY AGREE THAT IN THE EVENT OF A DISPUTE CONCERNING THE VALIDITY, INTERPRETATION OR PERFORMANCE OF THE ABOVE PROVISIONS, THE COURT WITH JURISDICTION OVER THE ORGANISER’S REGISTERED OFFICE SHALL HAVE EXCLUSIVE JURISDICTION TO HEAR SUCH DISPUTE.
+THE PARTIES EXPRESSLY AGREE THAT IN THE EVENT OF A DISPUTE CONCERNING THE VALIDITY, INTERPRETATION OR PERFORMANCE OF THE ABOVE PROVISIONS, THE COURTS OF PARIS SHALL HAVE EXCLUSIVE JURISDICTION TO HEAR SUCH DISPUTE